Techno-coder/lucent/specification.md

 ```
 'rune'
 ```
-Character or literals are enclosed within a pair of single quotes.
+Character literals are enclosed within a pair of single quotes.

 ### Registers
 ```